 High explosive (HE) - the damage type - is another type of ammunition that hits a wide area, allowing multiple targets to be hit at once.
 Any unit or object within the blast radius will receive some amount of damage.
 Explosives are also capable of striking a unit's weaker under-armour at its point of impact.

 - Proximity Grenade

 Laser ammunition uses a concentrated beam of light to burn through targets.
 Laser weapons use internal batteries that last the duration of the battle, and therefore have no clip requirements, leaving more room on the transport for other items.

 Plasma ammunition contain a power source of Alien origin, which can be researched and replicated for your own use.
 Plasma beams are non-explosive, but very destructive.
 Elerium is used in their manufacture.

 Unlike the other forms of ammunition, Stun ammunition doesn't actually inflict damage to its target.
-Instead, it will enemies to fall unconscious until the stun effect has worn off.
-Stun damage comes in several different forms.
-Melee, area effect, and smoke inhalation.
-Additionally, a small amount of stun is also inflicted as a bonus effect from standard damage caused by other weapons.
+Instead, it will cause enemies to become unconscious until the stun effect has worn off.
+Stun damage comes in several different forms: melee, area of effect, and smoke inhalation.
+Additionally, a small amount of stun is also inflicted as a bonus effect from standard damage caused by non-stun weapons.

 There are two other damage types in the game, but they belong to the integrated terrorist weapons.

 - Acid Spit, the corrosive poisonous globules the Celatid spits.
 Extremely powerful against humans, including some humanoid alien races.